Trout River Border Crossing: History

 While the seven New York border inspection stations had been designated for construction as early as 1929, land acquisition and the designing and bidding process was stalled at various stages for each of the buildings and their construction took place unevenly over a period of five years.
 Trout River was the first station to be constructed.
 It is still in active use.
 The Trout River Border Inspection Station is one of seven border stations in New York which are eligible for the National Register, having national, state and local significance.

 The station is associated with three events which converged to make a significant contribution to the broad patterns of our history: Prohibition, the Public Buildings Act of 1926 and the mass-production of automobiles.
 Although this border station was not completed until a year before the repeal of Prohibition, it was planned and built as a response to the widespread bootlegging which took place along the border with Canada and continued to serve as important role after 1933 when smuggling continued in both directions across the border.

 Conceived in a period of relative prosperity, the Public Buildings Act came to have greater importance to the country during the Depression and funding was accelerated to bring stimulus to state and local economies by putting to work many of the unemployed in building and then manning the stations.
 Local accounts make clear the number of jobs the station created.
 Local labor was used to build the station and Trout River residents were appointed customs inspectors.

 The Trout River Border Inspection Station is associated with the life of Louis A. Simon, FAIA, who as Superintendent of the Architect's Office and then as Supervising Architect of the Procurement Division of the United States Treasury Department was responsible for the design of hundreds of government buildings between 1905 and 1939.
 During his long tenure with the government, Simon, trained in architecture at MIT, was instrumental in the image of the government projected by its public buildings, an image derived from classical western architecture, filtered perhaps through the English Georgian style or given a regional gloss, but one which continues to operate in the collective public vision of government.
 Simon was unwavering in his defense of what he considered a "conservative-progressive" approach to design in which he saw "art, beauty, symmetry, harmony and rhythm".

-The border inspection stations do not individually possess high artistic values, but they do represent a distinguishable entity, that of United States Border Stations whose components are nonetheless of artistic value.
-This station at Trout River is an excellent example of the choice of the Georgian Revival style which was considered appropriate for the upstate New York region.
-It is also the second most elaborate of the stations.
+The station at Trout River is an example of the choice of the Georgian Revival style which was considered appropriate for the upstate New York region.
 Its construction is of the highest quality materials and workmanship.
-It has integrity of setting and feeling associated with its function, and has retained the integrity of its materials.
+It has integrity of setting associated with its function, and has retained the integrity of its materials.